Staying ahead: Winning M&A strategies amid market uncertainty

 David Savard leader at National Bank

-“This environment favours the prepared, ready to play offence and defence and using M&A to their advantage,” says Mr. Savard, managing director, National Bank’s head of Mergers and Acquisitions and Private Capital Advisory.
+“This environment favours the prepared, ready to play offence and defence and using M&A to their advantage.
+It has the potential to unlock value and transform a business.” says Mr. David Savard, National Bank’s Global Head of M&A and Chair of Private Capital Coverage at National Bank of Canada.

 Opportunities remain for buyers and sellers